kurbaniec-tgm/htl-hackathon-2019/doc/Prerequisites.md

 **_ NodeJS is needed for every team in order to use the `Serverless Framework`! _**

 Before you start, make sure that you have `NodeJS` installed on your machine.
-To do you go to `https://nodejs.org/en/download/` and install the current LTS version.
+Go to `https://nodejs.org/en/download/` and install the current LTS version.

 ### Serverless Framework

-After the installation of `NodeJS` start the NodeJS CommandPrompt (NOT the Windows-Terminal) install the Serverless Framework with `npm install -g serverless`.
+- After the installation of `NodeJS` start the NodeJS CommandPrompt (NOT the Windows-Terminal) install the Serverless Framework with `npm install -g serverless`.
 The serverless.yml is already configured in your project folder.

-Afterwards set up your serverless config with your AWS `Key` and `Secret` which you retrieved in the step above with this command `serverless config credentials --provider aws --key KEY --secret SECRET`
+- You will find your Key and Secret Key in your project folder in the credentials.json file.

-Now you're able to deploy your functions with serverless `deploy function -f functionname` directly to your aws
+Set up your serverless config with your AWS `Key` and `Secret` which you retrieved in the step above with this command `serverless config credentials --provider aws --key KEY --secret SECRET`.
+Your serverless config is now completed.

 ### Postman